avaragado/riw/doc/tutorial.md

 The most likely settings you'll want to override are:

 - `targetLocales`: The value is an array of locale ids.
-For example: `["fr-fr", "pt-br"]` for French in France, and Brazilian Portuguese.
+For example: `["fr-FR", "pt-BR"]` for French in France, and Brazilian Portuguese.
-- `defaultLocale`: this defaults to `en-us` but your app might use another locale.
+- `defaultLocale`: this defaults to `en-US` but your app might use another locale.

 ### ➌ Initialise the riw translations database